cruna-cc/deprecated-cruna-protocol/README.md

 **1.2.0**

-- Park the Transparent Vault contracts, as they are not used in the current version of the protocol
+- Park the Flexi Vault contracts, as they are not used in the current version of the protocol
 - Introduce an airdroppable version of the vault, using ERC6551 to handle the assets
 - Add in the lockable folder the ERC721Lockable contracts, taken from [ndujaLabs/erc721lockable](https://github.com/ndujalabs/erc721lockable) repo, for completeness
 - Make the CrunaSafebox not upgradeable for improved trust, allowing migration to V2 in the future